 4.2.6 Media pluralism and content diversity

 Only in recent years have the media become a greater focus of public cultural policy in the narrower sense.
-Prior to this, only measures to promote the film sector were adopted by both the Federal Government and the Länder in order to further the development of film as an element of the country's cultural heritage and to support it as a national culture industry.
+Prior to this, only measures to promote the film sector were adopted by both the Federal Government and the federal states (Länder) in order to further the development of film as an element of the country's cultural heritage and to support it as a national culture industry.

-Media policy formulated at the European level is also taking on increasing importance for the relation between the media and culture.
+Media policy formulated at the European level is also of increasing importance for the relation between the media and culture.
 The EU Television Without Frontiers Directive of 1989/1997 is playing a particularly prominent role in this context.
-As a result of the – in some cases breathtakingly – rapid pace of technological developments in the media sector, the EU Television Without Frontiers Directive will be revised in the next few years.
-In the course of this revision, attention will also be given to other Community regulatory instruments affecting the media.
+As a result of the – in some cases breathtakingly – rapid pace of technological developments in the media sector, the EU Television Without Frontiers Directive was revised in the past few years.
+In 2007, the amendment of the Council directive 89/552/EWG on the coordination of certain provisions laid down by law, regulation or administrative action in Member States concerning the pursuit of television broadcasting activities became effective which had to be transposed and implemented in the national law of the member states until 2009.
+In the course of this revision, attention to other Community regulatory instruments affecting the media are to be considered.

-Binding on the press, publishers and audiovisual mass media are the general provisions of the Law Against Limitations on Competition (Gesetz gegen Wettbewerbsbeschränkungen - GWU), as the central standard of German Law on Cartels and Competition.
-The original version, dating from 1957, has been amended several times - the comprehensive 7th Amending Bill came into force in November 2005 - and is regularly brought into line with European legislation on competition, most recently in November 2006.
-The GWU is supervised by the Federal Cartel Office, a Federal authority based in Bonn, or, where only individual states are affected, by Land cartel authorities.
+Legally binding on the press, publishers and audiovisual mass media are the general provisions of the Law Against Limitations on Competition (Gesetz gegen Wettbewerbsbeschränkungen - GWB), as the central standard of German Law on Cartels and Competition.
+The original version, dating from 1957, has been amended several times - the comprehensive 8th Amending Bill came into force in November 2013 - and is regularly brought into line with European legislation on competition.
+The Federal Cartel Office, or, where only individual federal states (Länder) are affected, the federal states Cartel Authorities, are in charge of supervising the compliance with the GWB.
 In recent years, the Federal Cartel Office has frequently forbidden mergers between publishing houses or TV companies.